AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/enable-general.md

 </tr>
 <tr>
 <td><strong>Partially In-Stock</strong></td>
-<td>When a customer is using the retail store locator, inventory availability for any current items ia shown for each location.</br></br>You can customize the “partially in-stock” status label here.</td>
+<td>When a customer is using the retail store locator, inventory availability for any current items ia shown for each location.</br></br>You can customize the "partially in-stock" status label here.</td>
 <td>Store View</td>
 <td>No</td>
 </tr>